elegant-scipy/elegant-scipy/markdown/ch8.markdown

 the function receives a bit more, and so on...
 All these things are going on at the same time!
 How can one keep them straight?

-We too found this difficult, until we found the `toolz` library.
+We too found this difficult, until we discovered the `toolz` library.
 Its constructs make streaming programs so elegant to write that it was impossible to contemplate writing this book without including a chapter about it.